We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Retailers that follow

 In fact, the

 Some Halloween shops and beauty supply stores may sell inexpensive colored contact lenses without a prescription, though they’re likely doing so against the law.
-It’s wise to avoid these, as wearing poorly fitted lenses with questionable materials can increase your risk of an eye infection.

 We’ll go over the basics of buying colored contacts online and give you options for purchasing these products safely so that you can buy with peace of mind.

 Colored contacts are disposable lenses designed to temporarily change the appearance of your eyes.

 Can I get colored contacts with my prescription?